metadata-research/yamz/README.md

 Last updated 21 July 2021 Christopher Rauch (cr625)

-YAMZ is formerly known as SeaIce; for this reason, the database tables and API use names based on "SeaIce".
+YAMZ was formerly known as SeaIce, so the database tables and API use names based on "SeaIce".

 ## Prerequisites
-PostgreSQL
+* PostgreSQL
-### Step 1 - Installing Components from Ubuntu Repositories
+## Installing Components from Ubuntu Repositories
 Update Ubuntu package list

 `sudo apt update`